24 June 2022

 You’ll need to make sure you’re eligible to use either of these strategies, but they can both potentially offset some of the contributions you’ll be missing while you’re taking a break.

-Think ahead – for both before and after your career break
+Think ahead – before and after your career break

 Preparing for a career break can help give you peace of mind that you’re still working towards achieving your best possible retirement, even during your time away from work.
 Finding ways to contribute to your super before and during your break can keep your balance growing while you’re not receiving employer super contributions.
 When you’re looking into what a career break might mean for your financial future, make sure super is part of the equation.